yshvchnk/React.js-Gericht-restaurant/README.md

 ## About Project

-This is a React-based website that promote a restaurant.
+This is a React-based website that promotes a restaurant.

 ## Screenshots